Remote management: An in-depth guide on leading a remote team

 “If you need version control, definitely take this time to get an operational SVN.
 Otherwise use the cloud.
 G-Suite works fine for a lot of companies, and it’s what we use.
 Then you can communicate with those files open either through Google Hangouts (integrated through G-Suite), Zoom, or some other software that allows for screen sharing and annotation.”

-Matthew Ross suggests that emails can be useful in helping you structure work, by helping you implement a daily-check in system:
+Matthew Ross suggests that emails can be useful in helping you implement a daily-check in system:

 “From “communication guidelines on the team messenger”, project management process, frequent review periods of knowledge management documents, automated check-in’s and turnaround standards, we make sure that how we communicate and how we manage each task is completely streamlined.
 That takes most of the issues away!”

-In order to increase the chances that your employees will structure their work properly, it’s best that they try doing so in a well-structured working environment.
-And this is something you as the employee manager can help them with, by recommending some pointers:
+To increase the chances of your employees structuring their work properly, they should try doing so in a well-structured working environment.

-- Recommend setting up dedicated workstations.
+- Set up dedicated workstations.
 Some people simply don’t have a separate, spare room (although this would be ideal) to use to carry out all work-from-home tasks.
 However, everyone can improvise an “office corner” with a small, sturdy desk and a chair.

-- Recommend using a website blocker.
-YouTube, Facebook, and Instagram can be a powerful enemy to structuring work from home (and they are just the tip of the iceberg).
-So, you can recommend a website blocker to your employees, to help keep them away from online distractions during work hours and keep them focused on their work instead (StayFocusd and Freedom are only a couple of great choices you can consider).
+- Use a website blocker.
+Social media platforms can be a powerful enemy to structuring work from home (and they are just the tip of the iceberg).
+So, you can recommend a website blocker to your employees to help keep them away from online distractions during work hours and keep them focused on their work instead.

 “Try to have calls regularly with your colleagues and discuss things apart from work, to increase team bonding.
 We regularly do team lunches, and sessions where we share screens, and welcome others into our work stations, and daily life.
 These are generally jovial moments, and they help break the ice and build a good team culture.”